iarsystems/bx-jenkins-ci/README.md

 Now you can start developing using the [IAR Embedded Workbench][url-iar-ew] and committing the project's code to the Gitea Server so you get automated builds and reports.

 ### Highlights
-* The [__warnings-ng__][url-plugin-warnings-ng] plugin gives instantaneous feedback for every build on compiler-generated warnings as well violation warnings on conding standards provided by [IAR C-STAT](https://www.iar.com/cstat), our static code analysis tool for C/C++:
+* The [__warnings-ng__][url-plugin-warnings-ng] plugin gives instantaneous feedback for every build on compiler-generated warnings as well violation warnings on coding standards provided by [IAR C-STAT](https://www.iar.com/cstat), our static code analysis tool for C/C++:

 ![warnings-ng-cstat](https://github.com/user-attachments/assets/50138a98-8768-4d47-af58-f29a241bfb36)